JonathanJD4/Identity-and-Access-Management-IAM-/README.md

 5. ABAC (Attribute Based Access Control)
 6. Powershell - More practice is required (I have used bash in Linux before)
 7. Audits (Internal & External) - However it can be understood its better to learn on the job about this
+8. CyberArk & Sailpint (Learn more about the tool)

 Things I already understand